 November’s big holiday in the USA is Thanksgiving and in Mexico it’s Day of the Dead or Dia de los Muertos.
 Regardless of which holiday you and I are celebrating, It’s the month to remember and honor our loved ones present and past and give thanks for what we have.
 We are so grateful about so many things in our life right now.
 Making this move to Mexico might have seemed like a big decision to our family and friends, but we know we made the right choice for our quality of life.
 We would like to give you a glimpse inside our “every day” Mexican life.

-Finding favorite food hangouts makes us feel more like locals.
+Finding favorite restaurants in Queretaro and Juriquilla makes us feel more like locals.
 We have many choices of different regional Mexican cuisine from Yucatan cochinita pibil and Hidalgo barbacoa to different moles from Oaxaca.
 Living here and having the time to sample has really shown us that Mexican food is more than just tacos and enchiladas.

 Our favorites so far are Santa Mar at Antea Lifestyle Center for the freshest seafood, Alioli for Basque cuisine, Hank’s for New Orleans Creole food, and Barbacoa Rica for Hidalgo-style lamb barbacoa and the best tortillas.
 There has been some trial and error as we try to find a good sushi restaurant near us.
 Our choices for street market food are endless, and we take advantage of it every chance we get.